Skip to content

 Obtaining Access

-To use the ZIH HPC system, an ZIH HPC login is needed.
+A ZIH HPC login is needed to use the systems.
 It is different from the ZIH login (which members of the TU Dresden have), but has the same credentials.
+Apply for it via the HPC login application form.

 • Creating a new project